jogobom/PyTray/README.md

 # PyTray

-The Ray Tracer Challenge book (by James Buck), in Python.
+The Ray Tracer Challenge book (by Jamis Buck), in Python.